Skip to content

 Watch Out for High Nutrient Loads in Fall

-Nutrient overload is a major concern for pond owners during the fall.
-High nutrient loads can upset the pond's balance in any season, but fall leaves can quickly overload a pond when not scooped out.
-Keeping your pond clean and clear during the fall is vital for your fish's well-being and transition into winter.
+Fall earns its name when the leaves start dropping their leaves – right into your pond.
+Nutrient overload is a major concern for pond owners when this happens.
+High nutrient loads upset the balance in your pond, and fall leaves can quickly overload the ecosystem.
+Keeping your pond clean and clear during the fall is vital for your fish's well-being and an easy transition into winter.

 The Problem with High Nutrient Loads